-The new regulations extend the working capital safe harbor to operating businesses.
-It now includes the development of a trade or business in a QOZ, more generally, including when appropriate the acquisition, construction or substantial improvement of tangible property.[39]
+The Proposed Regulations extend the working capital safe harbor to operating businesses.
+It now includes the development of a trade or business in a QOZ, more generally, including when appropriate the acquisition, construction, or substantial improvement of tangible property.
+In addition, the Proposed Regulations provide that if the QOZ Business exceeds the 31-month period by reason of waiting for governmental action on a completed application, it will not be considered a failure of the working capital safe harbor.